pjtunstall/push-swap/README.md

 turk: 5105
 orion: 4216

+On the other hand, Jamie's algorithm with full insertion sort into the buckets on B (more like what he actuall used, just optimized with descending order on B and shared rotations) does seem to be optimal around the low teens, so his choice of 11 buckets is not unreasonable.

+1: 32199
+2: 19493
+3: 10804
+4: 11552
+5: 9806
+6: 7963
+7: 8677
+8: 7345
+9: 7109
+10: 6978
+11: 6821
+12: 6743
+13: 6684
+14: 6701
+15: 6776
+14: 6701
+15: 6776
+16: 6834
+17: 6914
+18: 7057
+19: 7114
+20: 7205
+..
+30: 8555

-To really get a sense of how these algorithms compare, we'd also need to test them over a range of numbers, including smaller stacks.
+But to really get a sense of how these algorithms compare, we'd also need to test them over a range of numbers, including smaller stacks.
 As mentioned, Ali performed better for stacks of less than 93 numbers.
 What other surprises are out there?

 ## 4. Structure and strategy